-- Wearing protective clothing will reduce your risk of injury.
-Long pants and eye protection reduce the risk of injuries from thrown objects.
-Sturdy shoes with aggressive soles provide better traction. - Wear a helmet and proper clothing that covers your skin and close the cuffs. - Always wear eye protection and earplugs while operating the tiller.
+Wearing protective clothing will reduce your risk of injury.
+Long pants and eye protection reduces the risk of injuries from thrown objects.
+Sturdy shoes with aggressive soles provide better traction.

 Turn Engine Off When Not Operating the Tiller

 If you need to leave the operating point for any reason, even just to inspect the area ahead, always turn the engine off.